 Figure 12.
 Deviation computing on the shape features between the models of the pavilion vault, from the HD mesh and from the NURB modelling.
-The color map defines a quantitative reading of the deformed portions from the static configuration, highlighting the kinematic mechanisms that are affecting the vault.
-From the comparison it has been possible to identify the portions of instability, and to derive diagnostic considerations in relation to the overall static schemes of the entire architectural complex.
+The colour map defines a quantitative reading of the deformed portions from the static configuration, highlighting the kinematic mechanisms that are affecting the vault.
+From the comparison, it was possible to identify the areas of instability and to derive diagnostic considerations in relation to the overall static schemes of the architectural complex as a whole.

-In particular, similarly to the collapsed part, also the remaining structure of the vault shows a discharging arch not collaborating to the static overall configuration.
-Its shape reaches 40 millimetres of deformation till the spring, subdivided into 3 plastic hinges, and it highlights an emergency of collapse.
-The main bearing walls also show a buckling deformation that reaches a maximum of 70 millimetres, enhancing an instability of the structure in its basement.
+Specifically, much like with the collapsed part, the remaining structure of the vault exhibits a discharging arch not in line with the overall static configuration.
+In fact, this shape reached 40 mm of deformation till the spring, is subdivided into three plastic hinges and presents a serious risk of collapse.
+The main bearing walls also exhibit a buckling deformation that reached a maximum of 70 mm, thus increasing the instability of the structure in the basement area.

-In this way, the reliable mapping of evolving structural instabilities from direct survey and mesh models in intended to direct the intervention practices towards targeted consolidation actions for the safety of ruined structures and their conservation.
+As such, the reliable mapping of evolving structural instabilities using direct survey and mesh models is aimed at determining the intervention practices involving targeted consolidation actions for the safety and conservation of ruined structures.

 Conclusions

-The modelling action performed on the Church of the Annunciation in Pokcha has followed an integration approach of morphometric data from different instrumental point clouds, experimenting an overall mesh triangulation strategy finalized to the generation of a Reality-Based model capable of preserving the structural irregularity through the mediation of numerical polygonal surfaces.
-Particular methodological considerations have been developed for the mesh triangulation of the integrated TLS and UAV sparse database.
-In order to perform an HD Mesh Construction, a correct correspondence of points normal was necessary, and it required the processing of UAV point cloud in order to support the optimization of poly-faces orientation in the mesh.
-Other processes of filtering of the point cloud, in particular regarding the presence of openings’ grids and extensive vegetation, have been implemented to better expose the surface of the structural domain under the decay and nature levels of the ruin site.
+The modelling performed in terms of the Church of the Annunciation in Pokcha followed an integrated approach involving morphometric data from different instrumental point clouds.
+An overall mesh triangulation strategy was devised to produce a reality-based model capable of preserving the structural irregularity through the mediation of numerical polygonal surfaces.
+Specific methodological considerations were developed for the mesh triangulation of the integrated TLS and UAV sparse databases.
+In order to perform an HD mesh construction, a correct alignment of the points was required as well as UAV point cloud processing to support the optimisation of the poly-face orientation in the mesh.
+Other filtering processes were implemented in terms of the point cloud, specifically regarding the presence of opening grids and extensive vegetation, to better expose the surface of the structural domain affected by the decay and the natural elements of the ruin site.

-The need for a formal approach to the re-drawing analysis and intervention on Endangered Historical Sites has directed the operational experimentation of morphological-structural representation on two research targets:
+The need for a formal approach to the re-drawing analysis and intervention for endangered historical sites was the motivation behind the operational experimentation of morphological-structural representation in terms of two specific research targets:

-- The planning of a documentary strategy able to acquire the totality and particularity of the architectural detail, in all its typological variants (masonry, metal parts, wall coverings) and collocation (main environments, underground, in elevation, coverage levels).
+The planning of a documentary strategy aimed at acquiring the totality and particularity of the architectural details in terms of all typological variants (masonry, metal parts, wall coverings) and collocations (main environments, underground, in elevation, coverage levels).

-- The convenience of transferring these detailed systems into suitable morpho-metric products, capable of experiencing information and analytical opportunities of historical masonries through graphic representation.
+The convenience of transferring these detailed systems into suitable morpho-metric products capable of providing information and analytical opportunities in relation to historical masonries through graphic representations.

-This objective directs methodologies and products to prefer a three-dimensional approach to documentation and visualization of structures, directly from data of digital survey.
-The shape representation is preserved in both qualitative and quantitative structural assessments, aware of the interactions that the historical architecture can establish between its individual preserved components and, referring to restoration, with its intervention design.
+These objectives determined the preference for a 3D approach to the documentation and visualisation of structures directly from the data obtained via digital surveys.
+The shape representation is preserved in both qualitative and quantitative structural assessments, aware of the interactions that historical architecture can exhibit between its individual preserved components and, in terms of restoration, with the intervention design.